 Dr. Biyu Wu received her Ph.D. in Accounting from the University of Connecticut.
 She holds a Certified Information System Auditor (CISA) designation.
-Prior to receiving her Ph.D., Dr. Wu worked for a Big 4 accounting firm as an IT auditor and had years of experience as an internal auditor at an asset investment company.
+Prior to receiving her Ph.D., Dr. Wu worked for PricewaterhouseCoopers LLP as a systems & process assurance auditor and had years of experience as an internal auditor at an asset investment company.

 Peer Reviewed Publications: